SysKitTeam/docs-monitor/product-updates/syskit-monitor-9-1-release-note.md

+---
+description: This article describes all the new features, the improvements, and the bug fixes delivered in SysKit Monitor 9.1.
+---
 # SysKit Monitor 9.1.0 - Release Note

 We have just shipped SysKit Monitor 9.1.0.
 It’s a minor release that involves a couple of improvements and bug fixes.